 \section{Further generalizations and remarks}

-The proposed modeling approach, more than a cleaned and specific model, allows taking into account part of the complexity of Covid-19 evolution in Spain by summarizing it in a complicated model structure represented by the bidirectional LSTM network, whose output is further processed into a Bayesian Poisson-Gamma model.
+The proposed modelling approach, more than a cleaned and specific model, allows taking into account part of the complexity of Covid-19 evolution in Spain by summarizing it in a complicated model structure represented by the bidirectional LSTM network, whose output is further processed into a Bayesian Poisson-Gamma model.
 This finally accounts for the randomness given by the underlying estimated evolution.

-All the exposition here can be applied to other definitions of regions, for instance, province or hospital areas or even areal data coming from geo-localization of cases/deaths/recovered.
+All exposition here can be applied to other definitions of regions, for instance, province or hospital areas or even areal data coming from geo-localization of cases.
 It can include other covariates on estimating Covid-19 evolution such as meteorological data if they were relevant or the presence of social restriction measures.
-The available commented code at \url{https://scabras.github.io/covid19-bayes-dl/} makes easy all this kind of generalizations of the somehow simplified analysis, which assumes that all evolution process can be known from the observed counts and not from other sources of information as, for instance, the mobility.
+The available commented code at \url{https://scabras.github.io/covid19-bayes-dl/} makes easy all this kind of generalization of the simplified analysis here proposed.
+This just assumes that all evolution process can be known from the observed counts and not from other sources of information as, for instance, the mobility.

 The model here proposes incorporates temporal effects.
 The analysis could in principle be extended to temporal and spatial effects by using other DL architectures, for instance, Convolutional Neural Networks (CNN).
 This is a specific class of DL models suitable for analyzing structured samples as images \citep{r1-cnn} which can be generalized to time and spatial dimension.
 The spatial dimension is here not imposed into the model because of the reason explained in Section \ref{secintro} as it is not clear how to define the surrounding areas relevant for explaining Covid-19 evolution.
 It is well known that Covid-19 has been originally jointly detected in different areas of the world almost at the same time.
 We think it is better to capture the relations among the dynamics of different areas rather than imposition spatial effects among areas (especially for studies at big scales).

 The important message here is that, with such a complex problem as the estimation of Covid-19 evolution, it may be not convenient to rely on a single one oriented approach (only machine learning or only parametric Bayes), but the combination of some would be more profitable.